JJoeDev/BepInFetch/README.md

 > [!WARNING]
 >
 > **Platform support notice:** Currently, BepInFetch only supports 64-bit Microsoft Windows systems.
-Building and running on Unix-like platforms such as Linux or MacOS is not supported due to platform specific dependencies such as OpenGL 4.4.
+Building and running on Unix-like platforms such as Linux or MacOS is not supported due to platform specific dependencies such as OpenGL 4.4
+& OpenSSL for Windows 64-bit

 ### Prerequisites
 - CMake (version 3.26 or newer)
 - C++ 20 capable compilerfor Windows (MSVC, clang, gcc)
-- OpenSSL (Download Windows 64-bit non "lite" version: https://slproweb.com/products/Win32OpenSSL.html)
+- OpenSSL (vcpkg install openssl:x64-windows-static)
 - - (Optionally) A build system like Ninja

 **Step 1** Cloning the repository including submodules for dependencies like [Dear ImGui](https://github.com/ocornut/imgui)